-The OSCE Parliamentary Assembly and the German Bundestag, with support of the German Foreign Ministry, hosted a seminar “Addressing potential ethnic conflicts through law and good practices” on July 11-12 at the Villa Borsig in Berlin.
-The Seminar was organized as a follow-up to the OSCE Parliamentary Assembly’s 27th Annual Session, organized in Berlin on 7-11 July 2018.
+The OSCE Parliamentary Assembly and the German Bundestag, with the support of the German Foreign Ministry, hosted a seminar entitled, “Addressing Potential Ethnic Conflicts Through Law and Good Practices,” on 11-12 July at the Villa Borsig in Berlin.
+The seminar was organized as a follow-up to the OSCE Parliamentary Assembly’s 27th Annual Session, which had taken place in Berlin on 07-11 July 2018.

-The seminar took place four years after the launch of the Vienna Process which aims at enhancing parliamentary contributions to finding solutions for the many conflictual developments in recent OSCE history.
+The seminar took place four years after the launch of the Vienna Process, which aims at enhancing parliamentary contributions to finding solutions for the many conflict-related developments in recent OSCE history.
 The focus of this year’s seminar was on national minorities.

-The event was closed with final remarks by Mr. George Tsereteli, President of the OSCE PA and Ms. Doris Barnett, OSCE PA Treasurer and Head of the German Delegation to the OSCE PA.
+The event was closed with final remarks by Mr. George Tsereteli, the President of the OSCE PA, and Ms. Doris Barnett, the OSCE PA Treasurer and Head of the German Delegation to the OSCE PA.

 ERIAC’s office is open to the public from Tuesday to Friday from 10:00h to 17:00h.